qutechdev/Matrix-Wiretester/README.md

 Version V2.1 is only suitable for the latest hardware version.
 This version has the functionality to "calibrate" and "compensate" for offset voltages in the internal measuring amplifiers.
-- Added Offset compensation to measurements bewteen two channels for better accuracy at (low) resistance values.
+- Added Offset compensation to measurements between two channels for better accuracy at (low) resistance values.
 - Added Selftest mode for testing the main unit
 - Improved Serial communication protocol
 - Added more color coding and the option to whow measured values when a connection is considered "open"